NGS-Based 'Liquid Biopsy' at Wellness Visits

 It is summer and the temperature is above 77°F/25°C.

 Sedatives and/or anesthetics are not expected to impact the OncoK9 test.
-If the pet is scheduled to have surgery and samples are to be collected in the peri-operative time period, note that it is acceptable to collect samples are collected after the pet is intubated and anesthetized; however please ensure that the samples are collected before any surgical incision has been made, as this may release large amounts of cell-free DNA into circulation, which could impair the test’s performance.View this information at the PetDx Veterinary Support website.
+If the pet is scheduled to have surgery and samples are to be collected in the peri-operative time period, it is acceptable to collect samples after the pet is intubated and anesthetized but BEFORE any surgical incision has been made, as this may release large amounts of cell-free DNA into circulation, which could impair the test’s performance.View this information at the PetDx Veterinary Support website.

-Yes, we can send a replacement.
-Please do not use any expired components.
-Please reach out to your PetDx Customer Success Manager, or contact a member of our support team at: , or call 833-464-7297.
+The blood collection tubes and needles included in the kits do expire.
+However, most kits will have a shelf life of at least 9 months when they are shipped to the clinic.
+In the event kits expire prior to use, we can send replacements.
+Please reach out to your PetDx Customer Success Manager, or contact a member of our support team at: , or call (833)-464-7297.
 You can also visit our Support Portal and submit a ticket with the details at: support.petdx.com.
 We will send you replacement kits and determine if the kits you have on hand need to be shipped back to us.View this information at the PetDx Veterinary Support website.

 The test is looking for cell-free DNA fragments that are present at very low concentrations in plasma.
 OncoK9 requires a 14-17mL blood volume in order to obtain sufficient cell-free DNA from a sample to meet our stringent quality control requirements.View this information at the PetDx Veterinary Support website.

-OncoK9 looks for cancer-associated genomic alterations in a sample.
-If these are found, a Cancer Signal Detected report is issued.
+OncoK9 looks for cancer-associated genomic alterations in a sample and the findings are reported out in a qualitative manner.
+If cancer-associated genomic alterations are found, a Cancer Signal Detected report is issued.
 Samples in which no cancer-associated genomic alterations are identified are reported as Cancer Signal Not Detected.
 The test does not provide a definitive cancer diagnosis, and it should never be used as the sole basis for making important decisions such as treatment or euthanasia.
 A full clinical evaluation should be performed to establish a definitive diagnosis.
 Similarly, this test does not provide information about a patient’s genetic risk for developing cancer or other clinical conditions in the future.
 The results only indicate the detection or non-detection of cancer signal in the patient’s blood at the present time.

-Cancer signal prediction has been validated for lymphoma, and research is ongoing to add cancer signal prediction for more cancer types.
-Results obtained when testing cancers other than lymphoma with OncoK9 are presently limited to reporting the presence or absence of cancer-associated genomic alterations — a “cancer signal”.
+Cancer Signal Origin (CSO) prediction has been validated for hematological malignancies, such as lymphoma, and research is ongoing to add cancer signal origin prediction for more cancer types.
+When the cancer signal is not indicative of hematological malignancy, the result is limited to a Cancer Signal Detected result and no CSO is provided.
 A veterinarian can use the provided information to guide their next steps.

 Join the Revolution in Early Cancer Detection for Dogs